 In the course of developing food regulatory measures suitable for adoption in Australia and New Zealand, FSANZ is required to consider the impact of all options on all sectors of the community, including consumers, the food industry and governments.
 The regulatory impact assessment identifies and evaluates, though is not limited to, the costs and benefits of the proposed regulation, and its health, economic and social impacts.

-The following is an assessment by FSANZ of the costs and benefits of the two regulatory options identified so far.
+The following is an assessment by FSANZ of the costs and benefits of the two regulatory options identified.
 This is based on information supplied by the Applicant and experience FSANZ has gained from consideration of previous applications.
-Interested parties to this Application are also welcome to make comments on the costs and benefits identified for the options below.

 Option 1.